-If AdVantage.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 37% dangerous.
-The file size is 131,072 bytes (16% of all occurrences), 127,488 bytes and 4 more variants.
+If AdVantage.exe is located in a subfolder of the user's profile folder, the security rating is 35% dangerous.
+The file size is 131,072 bytes (14% of all occurrences), 127,488 bytes and 5 more variants.
 The program has a visible window.
-There is no information about the author of the file.
-The application starts when Windows starts (see Registry key: Run, RunOnce).
-It is not a Windows core file.
-AdVantage.exe appears to be a compressed file.
+The process starts upon Windows startup (see Registry key: Run, RunOnce).
+The AdVantage.exe file is not a Windows core file.
+There is no description of the program.

 Important: You should check the AdVantage.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with AdVantage.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.